BP Prudhoe Bay Royalty Trust (NYSE:BPT) and Technical Analysis: A Trigger to Get Long: Three Inside Up, RSI, Moving Average Trigger

 The mechanics of the Stock TradeMachine® are that it uses end of day prices for every back-test entry and exit (every trigger).

-We note an CML Efficiency Score™ just below 0.8.
+We note an CML Efficiency Score™ above 0.80, which is quite strong.

 One-Year Backtest Results: Three Inside Up with RSI in BP Prudhoe Bay Royalty TrustHere are the results of the same trigger, but hyper focusing one just the last year:

 We note an CML Efficiency Score™ above 1.00, which is excellent.

 Next StepsBeat Wall Street's algorithms and try it for free.
 Tap here to turn your charts into machines.

 Past results are not necessarily indicative of future results.
 The risk of loss in trading can be substantial, carefully consider the inherent risks of such an investment in light of your financial condition.